 Finally, all of these factors will need to be proven and accounted for with paperwork, so a lack of official documentation could also disqualify you.

 Personal loans are relatively accessible to a wide variety of borrowers, though there are some factors that can disqualify you from eligibility.
 Additionally, the difficulty you’ll face in taking out a personal loan depends on a variety of factors including the size and type of the personal loan and which lender you borrow from.

-There are lots of options out there, of course, but SoFi’s personal loan rates are competitive and fixed, and the unsecured personal loans have no fees.
+There are lots of options out there, of course, but SoFi’s Personal Loan rates are competitive and fixed, and the unsecured personal loans have no fees required.
 Checking your rate won’t affect your credit score* and takes just one minute.

 Is it hard to get a personal loan?

 The difficulty in acquiring a personal loan varies based on the type and size of the loan and which type of lender you borrow from.